nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Viewing all clients in PhysioPal

     1. **Prerequisites**: There are client contacts stored in PhysioPal.
 If not run the appropriate command to add clients to PhysioPal.
-PhsyioPal is designed to handle names in a **case-insensitive** manner and does not accept duplicate names, so there will never be a case where more than one contact with the same name exists in the contact list.
         <br>`add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
         <br>`add n/Betsy Crowe p/1234567 e/betsycrowe@example.com a/Newgate Prison`
    2. **Test Case**: `list`